 Officers enforce laws, participate in crime prevention, and community outreach efforts.
-All police officers are assigned to the Patrol Division prior to consideration for temporary assignments such as Detectives, Metro Street Crimes Task Force, or Community Relations.
+All police officers are assigned to Patrol prior to consideration for temporary assignments such as Detectives, Metro Street Crimes Task Force, or Community Relations.
 After two to three years the officer will rotate back into Patrol.

 In line with our community policing philosophy, patrol officers address community crime, fear of crime, and quality of life.
 Patrol officers make community-policing contacts in:

 - Educational presentations